-The curator’s alternative: an 18-karat, fully functioning, solid gold toilet — an interactive work titled “America” that critics have described as pointed satire aimed at the excess of wealth in this country.
+The Trumps asked to borrow a Van Gogh but the Guggenheim offered a solid gold toilet instead. – The Washington Post: The curator’s alternative: an 18-karat, fully functioning, solid gold toilet — an interactive work titled “America” that critics have described as pointed satire aimed at the excess of wealth in this country.
 For a […]

 50 Cent accidentally made $8 million in bitcoin – The Verge: At the time, a single bitcoin was worth only $662, and the rapper’s fans could pick up the album for a fraction of that.
 In total, he pulled in over $400,000.
 Since then, the value of bitcoin has soared: the price of the cryptocurrency […]

 AI Eating Up Lawyers’ Jobs, Sends Wave Of Worry Among Suitors: Deep research, extensive study of the case, and complex arguments have been at the center stage of livelihood of lawyers from ages.
 But advancements in technology would bring disruption in their work methods.
 Law school graduates would undergo different way of training to become […]

 Netflix’s My Next Guest Needs No Introduction proves the world still needs David Letterman – The Verge: It’s not a show that will be easily distilled down into disposable YouTube clips, though there are some great exchanges.
 And it’s not a program that should be viewed with attention turned halfway elsewhere.
 It’s thoughtful, funny, and […]

 Macmillan CEO: “We will not allow any president to achieve by intimidation what our Constitution precludes” – Publishers Lunch: The president is free to call news “fake” and to blast the media.
 That goes against convention, but it is not unconstitutional.
 But a demand to cease and desist publication—a clear effort by the President of […]